robocup-junior/erebus-document/content/en/docs/Rules/_index.md

 Robot falls through hole, or Static location for 20+ seconds.
 Called by team captain.

 * -5 point deduction

+## Areas and tiles
+In area 1 the field is divided in 30 cm by 30 cm tiles.
+In areas 2 and 3 each tile is subdivided in four 15 cm by 15 cm squares.
+The connection tiles between two areas are colorcoded.
+Particularities of each area:
+- Area 1: walls are on the edge of each tile
+- Area 2: walls can be placed on the edges of each quarter-tile with at least a full tile-width between two walls
+- Area 3: walls can be placed on the edges of each quarter-tile with at least a full tile-width between two walls, 90° corners may be rounded into quarter circles

 ## Exit Bonus
 Navigate back to the start before the end of the game for an extra 10% of your score.